learnforpractice/pyeos/README.md

 test.test()
 ```

-You will see the following output in console in green words:
+You will see the following output on console in green words:

 ```
 3289633ms thread-1   mpeoslib.cpp:63               print                ] hello,world
 ```

-Congratulations, you have successfully run your first smart contract.
+Congratulations, you have successfully run your first Python smart contract.

 Now you can open hello.py for coding.
 Once it's done, just run test.test() again,
 there is no need to run other command to publish your testing smart contract, the smart contract will be automatically
 republish to the testnet if it's been changed.
 You can also edit the testing code in test.py to test your smart contract.
-Once it's done,
-just run test.test() again, there is no need to run reload(test), PyEos has do the magic for you.
+Once it's done, just run test.test() again, there is no need to run reload(test), PyEos has do the magic for you.
 That also works at the situation of adding a new function in test.

-There are a lot of examples in programs/pyeos/contracts, Some of them are still in development.
+There are a lot of examples in programs/pyeos/contracts.
+Some of them are still in development, if the example throws exception, then it's probably not done yet.
 Pick up an example you interest in and play with it as you want.

 <a name="pyeosapioverview"></a>